Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Joey Wendle At The Plate

-- Wendle is batting .232 with 15 doubles, three triples, a home run and 11 walks.
+- Wendle has 15 doubles, three triples, a home run and 11 walks while hitting .229.

-- Wendle has picked up a hit in 45 of 81 games this season, with multiple hits 10 times.
+- Wendle has reached base via a hit in 45 games this season (of 82 played), and had multiple hits in 10 of those games.

 - In 15 games this season, Wendle has picked up an RBI, with more than one RBI once.

-- In 23 of 81 games this year, he has scored, and five of those games included multiple runs.
+- In 28.0% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (6.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.